Board of Directors

 Marina Banister is a born and raised Edmontonian, with a political science degree from the University of Alberta.
 Currently working in the field of policy and communications, Marina is putting the skills she learned as 2017-2018 President of the University of Alberta Students’ Union to good use.
 Marina has a deep passion for community engagement and has dedicated herself to active involvement throughout her career, this led to her receiving an Edmonton Avenue Magazine Top 40 Under 40 award in 2017 for creating a program which encouraged more women and non-binary students to run in student government.
 Marina sits on the board of the YWCA Edmonton, is a former Chair of the City of Edmonton Youth Council, and speaks at conferences, events, and in the media about the importance of engaging women and youth in politics.
 When Marina is not working, she enjoys riding her bike year-round, listening to talk radio, and staying up-to-date on politics.
 Marina is delighted to serve on the board of the YWCA Canada and work on issues that increase gender equity in Canada.

-Karen Gilmore has been on the Board of YWCA Canada since 2014, and has been the Chair of the Board since June 2018.
+Karen Gilmore has been on the Board of YWCA Canada since 2014, and was the Chair of the Board from June 2018 – June 2020.
 Prior to joining the National Board, Karen served for eight years on the Board of YWCA Metro Vancouver, where she was Chair for two years and also chaired the Governance & Nominating Committee.
 Karen is a lawyer, and is currently Vice-President & General Counsel for Fulmer Capital Partners Inc., a family investment company in Vancouver.
 She was previously Vice-President at Douglas & McIntyre, a Canadian book publishing company, and a partner in the national law firm of McCarthy Tétrault LLP, where she practiced corporate commercial law and founded and led the Technology & Intellectual Property Law Group in Vancouver.
 In addition to volunteering with the YWCA, Karen is on the Executive of the Canadian Corporate Counsel Association—BC Section, and is a Director and BC Chapter Leader for the Womens’ General Counsel Canada.
 She has also served on the Grants Committee of the CKNW Orphan’s Fund.
 In 2016, Karen was awarded the BC Community Achievement Award, and the Agnes Amelia Blizzard Award from YWCA Canada.

 Susan Kennard was nominated to the YWCA Canada national board in 2016.
 She is a member of the Governance and International Cooperation committees.
 From 2009 – 2016 Susan was on the Board of Directors of YWCA Banff, the last 4 years as Board Chair.
 Susan was a member of YWCA Canada’s delegation to the 57th and 59th United Nations Commission on the Status of Women and also represented YWCA Canada as a delegate at the 2015 YWCA World Council in Bangkok Thailand.
 Susan lives in Banff and is on the management team for Parks Canada Banff Field Unit.
 Prior to that she was the Director and Executive Producer of the Banff New Media Institute at the Banff Centre for the Arts.
 She also worked for Dateline NBC New York, CBC Newsworld, CBC Radio and started her career in the campus/community radio sector at the local and then national level.
 Susan has an MA in communication for Development from the University of Malmö, Sweden, Graduate diploma in Communications Studies from Concordia University Montreal and a B.A. from the University of Regina.
+Susan is currently the Interim Chair of the Board.

 Beth Lyons is Executive Director of the New Brunswick Women’s Council, New Brunswick’s independent public advisory agency on women’s equality.
 Previous to working with the council, Beth worked as Associate Director of YWCA Moncton.
 She worked primarily on youth, advocacy, and community engagement initiatives.
 She is also a volunteer member of YWCA Canada’s Board of Directors.
 Over the past 4 years, Beth volunteered with the Ontario-based collective femifesto to support the creation of a media guide to reporting on sexual violence, Use the Right Words.
 She also serves as a community member on St. Thomas University’s Research Ethics Board.
 Beth holds a Bachelor of Art (Honours) from Acadia University in English and Theatre Studies; her thesis focused on cultural studies and feminist theory.
 She is an alumni of the Governor General’s Canadian Leadership Conference and 21 Inc Atlantic Canadian leadership program.